 What Do I Intend To Use It For?

 If your answer to this question is “I don’t know” then perhaps an RV isn’t for you.
 But if you think you’ll go RV’ing on the weekends or if you’ll even live in the RV, this will have a big impact on what kind of RV you decide buy.
-There are as many uses for RV’s as a person can dream up, but you’ll definitely want to know exactly the RV’s intended use before purchasing a “big ticket” item like this one.
+There are as many uses for RV’s as a person can dream up and you are ready for campingfunzone.com, but you’ll definitely want to know exactly the RV’s intended use before purchasing a “big ticket” item like this one.

 Make sure you do your research.
 You need to consider use, locations you plan to go to, how do you plan to handle water needs in an RV, do you need dumping stations and more.